EconomyLens.com

 US Treasury Secretary Scott Bessent (R) and US Trade Representative Jamieson Greer held negotiations with Chinese officials in Geneva. ©AFP

-London (AFP) – Stock markets, the dollar, and oil prices rallied Monday after the United States and China declared a 90-day truce in their trade war.
-Wall Street’s main stock indices jumped at the start of trading, with the blue-chip Dow and the broader S&P 500 both up more than two percent in midday trading.
-The tech-heavy Nasdaq Composite was trading more than three percent higher.
+New York (AFP) – Stock markets, the dollar, and oil prices all rallied Monday after the United States and China declared a 90-day truce in their trade war.
+Wall Street’s main stock indices jumped at the start of trading and held steady much of the day before finishing with a flourish.
+The broad-based S&P 500 ended up 3.3 percent.

 Related